andriusa2/cms_docker/doc/report.md

  100%   5110 (longest request)
 ```

+A million requests were also tried, it worked reliably.
+Just connection count to the database kept slowly steadily increasing.
+But since the connection increase rate is so small, we can ignore the problem.

 Conclusion: with TCP connection reuse and no-bullshit database, it is possible
 to reliably issue lots of requests to ContestWebService.

+[cms-boi2014](https://github.com/lmio/cms/tree/boi2014) fork was tested (pre-1.1.0).